schneideraxel/xlsform-translator/README.md

 Compatible with SurveyCTO, ODK Collect, and ArcGIS Survey123.
 Other data collection platforms using XLSForm should work as well.

 **Notes**:
-- AI translation is a first draft, always have a fluent speaker review and validate the translated form before deployment.
+- AI translation is a first draft, always have a fluent speaker review and validate the translated form before deployment
-- Requires an API key from your chosen translation engine.
+- Requires an API key from your chosen translation engine

 ---